jsdir/datastored/docs/models.md

 Allows the model to extend the definition of another model.
 If a model is extended with options and an overlapping callback is found, the callbacks will be chained with the existing callback running before the extension's callback.

+#### mixins

+Can be used to extend a model's options.
+Options are extended differently by type:

+- option properties (attributes)
+  - If the option property is not an object (`column`, `softDelete`) are overwritten by the mixin on conflict.
+  - If the option property is an object, the objects keys are overwritten on naming conflict.
+- option functions
+  - `callbacks` are composed synchronously or asynchronously based on the function name.
+More details about how different callbacks are composed can be found in the [documentation for callbacks](callbacks.md).

 #### relations

 Defines the model's relations.
 Relations are described [here](relations.md) in further detail.